Property Management Platform

 Home Trumpeters is a property management SaaS platform built for multiple user types operating inside one shared system.
 Property owners, tenants, administrators, vendors, field staff, and service providers all use the same platform but need completely different things from it.

-I was brought in as the lead designer on a greenfield engagement.
+I was brought in as the lead designer on a product that did not exist before I joined.
 No existing design system, no established patterns, no prior designer.
-Just a product that needed to work for six different types of people without feeling like six different products.

 Business Context + Problem Statement